drhsqlite/fossil-mirror/www/rebaseharm.md

 developers get too close to their own code to see every problem in it.

-Given that, is it better for those many eyeballs to find your problems while they’re still isolated on a feature branch, or should that vetting wait until you finally push a collapsed version of a private working branch to the parent repo?
+Given that, is it better for those many eyeballs to find your problems while they're still isolated on a feature branch, or should that vetting wait until you finally push a collapsed version of a private working branch to the parent repo?
 Will the many eyeballs even see those errors when they’re intermingled with code implementing some tasty new feature?